-Zeroflow[®] carpet can be installed onto stairs.
-It is highly recommended that individual pieces be cut and applied to the Step & Riser separately (refrain from bending at 90° right angle as the stiff backing will memory recall to its original form and release).
+MegaPlank[®] can be installed on stairs.
+It is required that carpet be cut and installed with the tread and riser being separate pieces.
 The nosing (apex) of the step should have a step nosing profile affixed for both aesthetic and safety purposes.
-Exposed step edges should use a coordinating edge-profile.
-For step nosing and/or step lighting profiles please refer to your Carpets Inter rep for further guidance and recommendation.
-The size and type of Nosing will depend on the style of stairway and the type of environment (refer to profile manufacturers product installation guide).
+Exposed step edges should use a coordinating edgeprofile.
+The size and type of Nosing will depend on the style of stairway and the type of environment (refer to profile manufacturers installation guide).

-Carpets Inter takes no responsibility or any liability for any step nosing profile product and has no third-party interest in any manufacture/supplier step nosing profile product.
+IMPORTANT NOTICE: Carpets Inter takes no responsibility or any liability for any step nosing and/or edge trim profile products, and has no third-party interest in any profile Manufacturer.